StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-custom-tags/view-custom-tag-statistics.md

 <!-- md:permission `manageTag` -->

-This topic provides step-by-step instructions for viewing [custom tag](about-custom-tags.md) statistics in TheHive.
+View [custom tag](about-custom-tags.md) statistics in TheHive to see how frequently tags are used across cases, alerts, and observables.

 <h2>Procedure</h2>